 1/4 teaspoon baking powder

-lemon zest (optional) or orange zest (optional)
+half of lemon zest (optional) or orange zest (optional)

 Preheat the oven to 180°C. Grease and flour the tube pan, set aside.
 Beat the eggs with the salt until light.
 Gradually beat in the sugar at medium speed and beat for at least 20 minutes, add rind if using.